I help SaaS teams fix slow, unreliable APIs without rewriting everything.

 50K+

-Authority built on practical writing, talks, and hands-on delivery work.
+Authority built through practical articles, conference talks, and hands-on delivery.

 30+